Intent

 • Sources of evidence.

-Lessons are designed to be varied, engaging and hands-on, allowing children to experience the different aspects of an historical enquiry.
-In each lesson, children will participate in activities involving disciplinary and substantive concepts, developing their knowledge and understanding of Britain’s role in the past and that of the wider world.
-Children will develop their knowledge of concepts and chronology as well as their in-depth knowledge of the context being studied.
+Our lessons have been designed to be varied and engaging giving pupils the opportunity to explore different aspects of historical enquiry.
+In each lesson, our pupils will engage in activities that incorporate both disciplinary and substantive concepts, building their understanding of Britain’s past and its place in the wider world.
+Through this approach, pupils strengthen their grasp of key concepts and chronology, while developing a deep knowledge of the historical context under study.